pola-rs/polars-book/docs/user-guide/lazy/query_plan.md

 - apply the filter on the `comment_karma` column while the CSV is being read line-by-line
 - transform the `name` column to uppercase

-In this case the query optimizer has identified that the `filter` can be applied while the CSV is read from disk rather than writing the whole file to disk and then applying it.
+In this case the query optimizer has identified that the `filter` can be applied while the CSV is read from disk rather than reading the whole file into memory and then applying the filter.
 This optimization is called *Predicate Pushdown*.